intel/linux-npu-driver/docs/overview.md

 <details>
 <summary>Support for Arrow Lake and Lunar Lake CPUs (from v1.5.0)</summary>

-Starting from v1.5.0 the driver is able to detect NPU and runs inference using NPU in Arrow Lake and Lunar Lake family processors.
+In v1.5.0 release introduced support for Arrow Lake and Lunar Lake family processors.

 </details>